- HOME

 Dear volunteer,

 Let me start by saying how much we appreciate you have chosen to help us and the kids we serve by doing your community service hours through us.
-We know you are all trying to juggle jobs, kids, AND get these hours done.
-We've made this as flexible as we can to allow people to do this remotely AND for the courts to trust you are actually doing the hours.
-That's why we have so many pieces to it so they will trust us and our reputation remains strong to allow people to get their hours through us.
+We know you are all trying to juggle jobs and kids AND get these hours done.
+We’ve made this as flexible as we can to allow people to do this remotely AND for the courts to trust you are actually doing the hours.
+That’s why we have so many pieces to it, so they will trust us, and our reputation remains strong to allow people to get their hours through us.

-This article is lengthy because it's evolved over a number of years and has to be standard for the entire country and for all situations.
-I know it may seem a bit strict or harsh, but we are so focused on the kids we serve, and our limited volunteer time, we had to get picky.
+This article is lengthy because it’s evolved over several years and has to be standard for the entire country and all situations.
+I know it may seem a bit strict or harsh, but we are so focused on the kids we serve and our limited volunteer time we had to get picky.
 If you have any questions about anything, please email me directly.

 Susan Finch, Founder